unrealwork/atsd-use-cases/ChicagoCrime/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/3f33d4ba/16/)

-In addition to looking at graphical outputs, we can also perform [SQL queries](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#overview), which we can use to search for specific information contained in this dataset.
+In addition to looking at graphical outputs, we can also perform [SQL queries](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#overview), which can be used to search for specific information contained in this dataset.
 For example, we can see that 2016 months totals are greater than the previous years as a whole.
 But what were the average monthly totals for the last several years before the city experienced the horrific spike of 2016?